dcmi/dctap-python/docs/design/keywords_lowercased/index.rst

 Keywords are normalized to lowercase.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Picklist values are normalized to lowercase.
-For example, "LITERAL", "Literal", and "lITERAL" are normalized to "literal", while "Picklist", "PICKLIST", and "pICKLIST" are normalized to "picklist".
+Value constraint types and value node types are normalized to lowercase.
+In the example below, "LITERAL", "Literal", and "lITERAL" are normalized to "literal", while "Picklist", "PICKLIST", and "pICKLIST" are normalized to "picklist".

 .. csv-table::
    :file: headers.csv